 Condensation essentially is when moisture is absorbed into the warm atmosphere of a property and then as the property cools down the moisture condenses on cold surfaces such as on windows or windowsills.

-Condensation is one of the most common forms of dampness found in buildings and can lead to all manner of problems from peeling wallpapers through to unhealthy living conditions and mould growth issues.
+Condensation is one of the most common forms of dampness found in buildings and can lead to all manner of problems from peeling wallpapers through to unhealthy living conditions and black mould growth issues.

 The reason that problems with condensation are on the increase is because of increased standards of insulation, double glazing and draught proofing making properties more airtight and resulting in moisture laden air staying within the property.